ponylang/library-scaffolding-generator/README.md

 If you've never set up CircleCI before, we strongly suggest you check our their [documentation](https://circleci.com/docs/2.0/).

-You'll need to define the following environment variable as part of your CircleCI project:
+You'll need to define the following environment variables as part of your CircleCI project:

 - GITHUB_TOKEN

   A GitHub personal access token that can be used to login as the GITHUB_USER that you defined in `config.bash`

+- ZULIP_TOKEN

+  A Zulip API Key for a bot that will post to the Pony `announce` stream.
+Directions for creating are in the preceeding section of this document.

 Lastly, you'll need to set up a user deploy key via the CircleCI administrative UI.
 This key is needed because, as part of the release process, CircleCI will need to push code back to the GitHub repo from which it was cloned.